vdaas/vald/docs/overview/architecture.md

 ### Vald Discoverer

-Vald Discoverer provide Vald Agent discovery service to discover active Vald Agents in the Kubernetes cluster.
+Vald Discoverer provides Vald Agent discovery service to discover active Vald Agents in the Kubernetes cluster.
-It also retrieve the corresponding Vald Agent resources usage for Vald LB gateway to determine the priority of which Vald Agent to handle the user request.
+It also retrieves the corresponding Vald Agent resources usage for Vald LB gateway to determine the priority of which Vald Agent handles the user request.

 ### Vald Index Manager